 Cons

-- Won't fit larger phones, which some may use as car keys
+- Won't fit larger items like phones, which some may use as car keys

 Editor's pick

 Disklok is another British company with 'disk' in its name, which produces products like steering wheel locks.
 Now, of course, it makes a Faraday pouch, too, and it's super.
-It's nice and small at 14cm x 9.5cm to house any key fob, plus cards if you need it and is fitted with a handy carabiner clip.
-It's made from durable polyurethane and looks a bit sharper than some of the others here.
+It's nice and small at 14cm x 9cm to house any key fob, plus cards if you need it and is fitted with a handy carabiner clip.
+It's made from durable faux leather design and looks a bit sharper than some of the others here.

 Pros

-- You can choose between a small or large size pouch, with only a £2 difference
+- You can choose between a small or large size pouch, with less than £3 difference

 - Carabena clip for belt loops, which is handy if you walk around all the time